$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: Abstract

 \section{Abstract}

-This paper introduces and studies the \texttt{$k$-experts} problem - a generalization of the classic \emph{Prediction with Expert's Advice} (\emph{i.e.}, the \texttt{Experts}) problem.
-Unlike the \texttt{Experts} problem, where the learner chooses exactly one expert, in this problem, the learner selects a subset of $k$ experts from a pool of $N$ experts at each round.
-The reward obtained by the learner at any round depends on the rewards of the selected experts.
-The \texttt{$k$-experts} problem arises in many practical settings, including online ad placements, personalized news recommendations, and paging.
-Our primary goal is to design an online learning policy having a small regret.
+We introduce the \texttt{$k$-experts} problem - a generalization of the classic \emph{Prediction with Expert's Advice} framework.
+Unlike the classic version, where the learner selects exactly one expert from a pool of $N$ experts at each round, in this problem, the learner can select a subset of $k$ experts at each round $(1\leq k\leq N)$.
+The reward obtained by the learner at each round is assumed to be a function of the $k$ selected experts.
+The primary objective is to design an online learning policy with a small regret.
 In this pursuit, we propose \texttt{SAGE} (\textbf{Sa}mpled Hed\textbf{ge}) - a framework for designing efficient online learning policies by leveraging statistical sampling techniques.
-We show that, for many related problems, \texttt{SAGE} improves upon the state-of-the-art bounds for regret and computational complexity.
-Furthermore, going beyond the notion of regret, we characterize the mistake bounds achievable by online learning policies for a class of stable loss functions.
+For a wide class of reward functions, we show that \texttt{SAGE} either achieves the first sublinear regret guarantee or improves upon the existing ones.
+Furthermore, going beyond the notion of regret, we fully characterize the mistake bounds achievable by online learning policies for stable loss functions.
 We conclude the paper by establishing a tight regret lower bound for a variant of the \texttt{$k$-experts} problem and carrying out experiments with standard datasets.